artemnovichkov/xcode-26-system-prompts/README.md

 # Xcode 26 System Prompts & Documentation

-This repository contains system prompts and documentation from Xcode 26 beta 7, providing insights into Apple's approach to AI-assisted coding and comprehensive guides for iOS 26 features and frameworks.
+This repository contains system prompts and documentation from Xcode 26, providing insights into Apple's approach to AI-assisted coding and comprehensive guides for iOS 26 features and frameworks.

 ## Repository Structure